Overview

 How It Works

 This four-step qualification process is designed to be straightforward and user friendly, allowing system manufacturers and integrators to efficiently validate their systems and ensure they are ready for deployment in the market.
 The qualification not only provides assurance of the system's quality and reliability but also enhances its credibility among users and within the broader ecosystem.
-Following is an overview.
+The following is an overview.
 For more details, see the Get Started Guide.

 Intel ESQ for Intel AI Edge Systems